atykhonov/emacs-howdoi/README.md

 Usage
 ============

-This package provides several functions to deal with the utility:

-    M-x howdoi-query-line-at-point

-Takes a line at the point and makes `howdoi` query.
-Pop ups a buffer displaying the answer.
+The following two commands show an answer in a pop up buffer:
+     M-x howdoi-query RET <your-query> RET ;; e.g.: M-x howdoi-query RET format date bash RET M-x howdoi-query-line-at-point ;; takes a query from a line at point and shows an answer in a pop up buffer.

+To get an answer containing only code snippet you could use:

-    M-x howdoi-query-line-at-point-replace
+     M-x howdoi-query-line-at-point-replace-by-code-snippet

-Takes a line at the point, makes `howdoi` query and replaces the line by the answer.
+this command replaces current line with a code snippet parsed from an answer.

+With that command you could get situation when it returns not good enough code snippet.
+Or may be after that command you would like to get more details which relates to the original query.
+Then you could use the following command:

-    M-x howdoi-query
+    M-x howdoi-show-current-question

-Asks to put a query in the minibuffer and makes `howdoi` query.
-Pop ups a buffer displaying the answer.
+This one will show (in a pop up buffer) full answer which contains recently inserted code snippet.
+This command may help sometimes to avoid additional googling when original query is a little bit ambiguous.

+In the mentioned pop up buffer you could use C-c C-n and C-c C-p key bindings to take a look at next and previous questions which are similar to yours original one.

+By default pop up buffer displays only answers.
+You could change `howdoi-display-question` custom variable to show also a question.

 Example
 ============

 For example there is the line in the *scratch* buffer:

-    python open file
+    python file exists

 point is located somewhere on this line.

-After `M-x howdoi-query-line-at-point-replace` this line will be replaced by something like the following:
+After `M-x howdoi-query-line-at-point-replace-by-code-snippet` this line will be replaced by something like the following:

-    fname = "C:\\Python32\\getty.txt"
-    infile = open(fname, 'r')
-    data = infile.read()
-    print(data)
+    try:
+       with open('filename'):
+           process()
+       except IOError:
+           print 'Oh dear.'

+Other example: there is the line in the *scratch* buffer:

+    elisp split string

+After `M-x howdoi-query-line-at-point-replace-by-code-snippet` this line will be replaced by:

+(split-string "1.2.3" "\\.")

+You may be wondered: why "." is escaped with two '\'?
+You could execute then `M-x howdoi-show-current-question` and the full answer will be shown so you'll be able to get an explanation.

+And last example: just execute `M-x howdoi-query RET howdoi RET` and it will return an answer in a pop up buffer.

 Author
 ============

-Andrey Tykhonov (@atykhonov)
+Andrey Tykhonov (atykhonov at gmail.com; @atykhonov)

 Notes
 ============